-Do you want to know what the differences between muscular body types are?
-There are three main body types in the fitness world: ectomorphs, mesomorphs, and endomorphs.
+Do you want to know more about different muscular body types?
+The fitness world has three main body types: ectomorphs, mesomorphs, and endomorphs.
 Each of these body types responds differently to exercise and has unique characteristics.

 Do you know the difference between a muscular body and a muscle fiber type?
 Most people don’t.
 There’s so much pressure to have a certain body type in today’s world that it’s hard to know what’s healthy.

 Also, to build the most muscular body possible, you need to know the muscle fiber types.
 There are three basic types of muscle fibers: fast-twitch, slow-twitch, and hybrid.
 Each type responds differently to weightlifting and exercise.
-Knowing your muscular body type and muscle fiber type will help you create a workout routine that will help you achieve the best gains.
+Knowing your muscular body and muscle fiber type will help you create a workout routine to help you achieve the best gains.

 Ectomorphs are thin and have difficulty building muscle mass.
 They are typically fast runners and endurance athletes.
 Mesomorphs have an athletic build with medium bones and well-developed muscles.
 They respond well to resistance training and are good at most sports.
 Endomorphs gain weight easily and have round features.
 They respond better to cardio exercises than strength training.